How to Declutter Toys: The Only Ten Minimalist Toys Youβll Ever Need

 Toy minimalism can be intimidating for many parents, fearing the inevitable child meltdown.

-But there are so many rewards to embracing it and reducing a toy surplus – stimulating imagination, enhancing creativity, and fostering respect between siblings.
+But there are so many rewards to embracing it and reducing a toy surplus β stimulating imagination, enhancing creativity, and fostering respect between siblings.

 With fewer toys in reach of grabby hands (and minds!), children learn to get creative with their playtime; inventing new games out of existing ones or forming stronger bonds by sharing resources!

-Not only will this free up time for quality moments together as parents, but you’ll also save money by avoiding unnecessary purchases that won’t be remembered down the line.
+Not only will this free up time for quality moments together as parents, but youβll also save money by avoiding unnecessary purchases that wonβt be remembered down the line.

 How to declutter the toys?

-It’s time to take the plunge and declutter those toys – it can be a scary task if there are many, but have no fear!
+Itβs time to take the plunge and declutter kids toys β it can be a scary task if there are many, but have no fear!
+Involving your children in this decluttering process is usually beneficial β just start by yourself for now.

-You’ll feel accomplished afterwards when all of that toy chaos dissipates, and trust us: life will get much easier once you regain control over clutter.
+Youβll feel accomplished afterwards when all of that toy chaos dissipates, and trust us: life will get much easier once you regain control over clutter.

-Gather all the toys
+Gather all the toys.

-Declutter
+Declutter the toys.

-See if you have any duplicates they can part with – those in good condition can be passed along to others who might enjoy them more than yours do.
+Bring order and joy to your kidsβ play area!
+Start by sorting their toys into neat piles, then tossing broken toys or toys with missing pieces.
+See if you have any duplicates they can part with β toys in good condition can be passed along to others who might enjoy them more than yours do.

-By keeping only the very best of what’s left, you’ll create a minimalist oasis sure to bring smiles all around!
+By keeping only the very best of whatβs left, youβll create a minimalist oasis sure to bring smiles all around!

-Sort out everything
+Sort out everything.

-With the initial clutter cleared away, it’s time to sort out which items are still in good condition.
+With the initial clutter cleared away, itβs time to sort out which items are still in good condition.
+To make this go faster, here are some great tips and tricks!

 Is the toy age-appropriate?

-A 3-year-old toy may not be a necessity for school agers, so it’s time to say goodbye and make way for new learning experiences.
+A 3-year-old toy may not be a necessity for school agers, so itβs time to say goodbye and make way for new learning experiences.

 Is the toy sentimental?